JTurcotti/swift-proposals/fearless-types.md

 #### Parallel process

-> Note: this section uses a preliminary formalization of futures into the fearless types context involving a separate context Φ, this is meant to be a placeholder for whatever alternate formalizations (such as rolling that information directly into Γ or ℋ) eventually fit most nicely with the desired behavior of futures.
+> Note: this section uses a preliminary formalization of futures into the fearless types context involving a separate context `Φ`, this is meant to be a placeholder for whatever alternate formalizations (such as rolling that information directly into `Γ` or `ℋ`) eventually fit most nicely with the desired behavior of futures.
+Other formalization, such as marking regions in `ℋ` with a handle idntifier but not removing them, or elaborating the types that can appear in `Γ`, might be more elegant, but will be more confusing on first exposition.

 We've alluded to, but haven't actually seen instances of any communcation between concurrency domains in the above examples.
 To provide the first one, let's say we have a function `server.foo` with signature `(ℋ: r₀⟨⟩; Γ: x: r₀ T) → (ℋ: r₀⟨⟩, r₁⟨⟩; Γ: x: r₀ T, result: r₁ S)`.
 This could be declared with syntax such as `func foo(preserves x : T) → (fresh S)` - indicating that it takes an argument of type `T`, and leaves that argument accessible to the caller while also providing a result of type `S` in a fresh region.
 Calling `server.foo` could appear as follows: